Last Updated on September 26, 2022 by MarcyPro

 - Make sure that your arms are fully extended

-- Pull up until the top of your chin is at bar level
+- From start position, pick yourself up until the top of your chin is at bar level

 - Lower your body slowly